 Get enough sleep.
-At least six to seven hours of daily sleep is advised.
+At least six, preferably seven hours of daily sleep is advised.
 Lack of sleep will result in drowsiness and sluggishness when studying, aside from making you susceptible to sickness or fatigue.

 Proper diet is often overlooked but it is of the utmost importance.
 Observe a balanced and healthy diet, not forgetting fruits and vegetables.
 Please take it easy on fast food especially instant noodles!
 (Well, from time to time fast food is alright but don’t make it your staple food).
 A diet which would send a cardiologist into fits is not likewise appropriate for a bar reviewee.
 For coffee drinkers, black coffee is the best.
 Take it easy with the popular “3-in-1” coffee preparations which tend to contain a lot of sugar and fat.
 Drink plenty of water when studying.